 At end of tenancy, you carry out a check-out inspection and compare to the inventory.
 Any differences that go beyond fair wear and tear can support a deduction from the deposit — but only if the start-of-tenancy condition is documented and undisputed.

 The tenant can still challenge specific deductions at the end.
-What they cannot do — once the 7-day window has passed — is reopen the original inventory and argue, for example, "actually that scratch was already there when I moved in".
-The deemed-acceptance rule closes that off.
+What they are far less able to do, once the 7-day window in your inventory terms has passed, is reopen the original inventory and argue, for example, "actually that scratch was already there when I moved in".
+A clearly stated acceptance window closes that off.

 To make the 7-day window work for you: